jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 This analysis will learn associations between anomalies, alerts and external events which will be formalized as rules and stored in a [knowledge-based system](https://en.wikipedia.org/wiki/Knowledge-based_systems).
 On top, a smart assistant will help operators in making associations and decisions on the relationship between alerts and anomalies for [root-cause analysis](https://en.wikipedia.org/wiki/Root_cause_analysis).

+Several techniques can be for root cause analysis, e.g.:
++ Physical Host Analysis: Resource saturation high CPU utilization, >90% memory utilization, high dropping of network packets, low IO utilization, memory leaks
++ Traffic Analysis: Sudden increase in requests and slashdot effect.
++ Trace Analysis: Component or dependency failure
++ Event Analysis: Upgrades, reconfigurations, forklift replacements

 ### Auto remediation
 Once methods for anomaly detection and root cause analysis are mastered, the next step is to look into auto